Depth Perception Test

 Can you lose depth perception, and can it be restored?

 Yes, it is possible to lose depth perception.
-This may be due to conditions such as amblyopia, strabismus, or vision loss in one eye.
+This may be due to amblyopia, strabismus, or vision loss in one eye.
 Head trauma, neurological disorders, and certain eye surgeries can also affect depth perception.
 However, treating and restoring depth perception through various methods is possible.
 These may include the use of glasses, surgery, and vision therapy.

 When should you test for depth perception?